 Salzburg Cathedral (Dom zu Salzburg) is one of the city’s most beautiful landmarks and found in the historic centre.
 Dating back centuries, the whitewashed, baroque building features a crypt, seven bells, a baptismal font where famous composers where baptized, and even graffiti that’s about 400 years old.

-The interior is open year round, and particularly enchanting during the Christmas season.
+The interior is open year round, and particularly enchanting during the Christmas season which makes this one of the best places to see in Salzburg during winter.

 The Sound of Music locations